 The property market report also considers the relationship of units and uses in relation to the layout of the town centre.
 The busy nature of High Street and Market Street and limited controlled crossing points creates a severing effect through the town centre and this could be evidenced by the general shift of retail activity to the west of High Street and Market Street, indicated by the north west segment on the plan opposite.

-The recommendation, agreed with the client group is to focus any short to medium term interventions on the area between the strongly performing independent uses on Church Street and the large supermarkets north of George Street.
-While the pedestrian environment and crossing points along High Street and Market Street need to be addressed to support the existing uses and activities and to ensure that the severing effect is reversed.
+The recommendation, agreed with the client group is to focus any short to medium term interventions on improving connectivity across High Street and Market Street linking Market Place to Church Street to address the severance issue.
+Short to medium term interventions should also focus on links between the strongly performing independent uses on Church Street and the large supermarkets north of George Street.